capejs/capejs/content/tutorials/capejs_primer/12_creating_new_task.md

   }
 ```

-I added 2 lines.
-It inserts `m.onkeyup(e => this.refresh());` at first and redraws the component every time the contents of the title field is changed.
-The even `keyup` breaks out when the key of the keyboard is up after down by pushing.
-It also breaks out when the string is pasted by the mouse.
+I added two lines.
+I inserted `m.onkeyup(e => this.refresh());` in order to redraw the component every time the contents of the title field is changed.
+The event `keyup` breaks out when a key on the keyboard is released.
+It also breaks out when the string is pasted by the user.

 Another added code is following.